TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-1.md

 If you want to see the code so far in its entirety, [click here](https://github.com/TStand90/tcod_tutorail_v2/tree/part-1).

-[Click here to move on to the next part of this tutorial.](/tutorials/tcod/v2/part-2)
+The next part of this tutorial will be available on June 23rd.
+Check back soon!